 1. Sew-in Weaves

 It is a type of weave where hair wefts are sewn with hair to give a natural look.
-The natural hair is first braided and styled into cornrows, and then the wefts are sewed.
+The natural hair is first braided and styled into cornrows, then the wefts are sewed.
 These take time and are done by an experienced hairstylist.
 Sew-in weaves are low-maintenance and may last for several months.

 2. Interlocking Weaves

 This is similar to sew-ins.
-However, you do not have to braid the natural hair or style them in cornrows.
+However, you do not have to braid the natural hair or style it in cornrows.
 In interlocking weaves, the hair weft is sewn to your loose hair.
 This adds volume to your mane, and the weaves are indistinguishable.